kylesonlin/RelationshipOS-app/docs/VIRTUAL_TEAM_QUICK_PROMPTS.md

 - How confident are we in next week's timeline and scope?

 SECTION 9: REVOLUTIONARY STANDARDS VALIDATION (@standards-segment)
-- Does this week's progress advance our 'feels like the future' goal?
+- Does this week's work advance 'feels like the future' standard?
+- Would users be excited to pay for what we built this week?
+- Are we still on track to justify our revolutionary positioning?
-- How does current functionality compare to $5K/month human VAs?
+- How does this week contribute to obvious superiority over alternatives?
-- What evidence supports our 10x better claim vs. alternatives?
-- Where are we settling for incremental vs. revolutionary improvements?

-REQUIREMENTS FOR EACH SEGMENT:
-□ Provide specific evidence for all claims
-□ Include confidence ratings (1-10) for assessments
-□ Identify both strengths AND critical gaps
-□ Suggest concrete next actions for identified problems □ Rate overall week performance with supporting reasoning

-Answer each segment with brutal honesty.
-Truth serves the mission of building the best product in the world."
+For each section: Provide specific evidence, identify concerning patterns, rate confidence (1-10), and recommend immediate actions if confidence <7.

+End with: Overall Week [X] grade (A-F) with specific justification and top 3 priority fixes for Week [X+1]."
 ```

 ### **@weekly-truth = Ultra-Compressed Truth Check**